betulssahin/travelling-salesman-problem-application/README.md

 ## Travelling Salesman Problem Application

-Solution of the traveling salesman problem with generic algorithm.
+Solution of the traveling salesman problem with genetic algorithm.
 This application includes a GUI for animation and visualization.

-Solution of the traveling salesman problem with generic algorithm.
+Solution of the traveling salesman problem with genetic algorithm.
 This application includes a GUI for animation and visualization.

 This application allows some variables to be set: